 What is the importance of reducing the amount of waste that ends up in our landfills?

 Life Cycle Assessment (LCA): LCA is a process used to determine the entire life of a product from the raw materials used to make the product to where it ends up when consumers are done using the product.
 Depending on how consumers dispose of products changes the end of life cycle of the materials used to make the product.
-It is important to think about the end life of every product we buy and to make the best decision on how to dispose of the product when it is no longer useful to us, the consumer.
+It is important to think about the end life of every product we buy and to make the best decision on how to dispose of the product when it is no longer useful to us, the consumer or business owner.

 Some useful things to ask yourself when purchasing consumer products:

 - How long do you plan to use the item?

 - How sustainable were the materials used to make the item?

 - How difficult will it be to dispose of, reuse, repurpose, and/or recycle the item?

 When products are not recycled or reused, they end up in landfills.
 When these products are disposed of in landfills, the raw materials used to make those products end up in the landfill too.
 This means that the raw materials are removed from the resource supply chain and manufactures must extract the raw materials to make more consumer products (i.e. cut down more trees), an endless cycle.
 However, if consumers are more conscience of product recycling and repurposing, then these raw materials could be added back into the resource stream rather than left to degrade in landfills with no new purpose.

 Pollution and Leachate: